milesp20/intel_nuc_led/README.md

 ### NUC10i3FNH

-Make sure you have enabled LED software control in the BIOS:
+Make sure you have enabled LED software control in the BIOS, or have previously executed the API call to turn on software control.

 To set the Power Button LED to brightness 80, blink at medium speed, and color amber: